National Institute on Alcohol Abuse and Alcoholism

 AEDS uses the population of persons ages 14 and older to calculate per capita consumption rates.
 Although age 14 is below the minimum legal age for the purchase of alcoholic beverages throughout the United States, most self-report surveys indicate that many 14-year-olds drink alcoholic beverages.
 For example, data from the NIAAA 2001–2002 National Epidemiologic Survey on Alcohol and Related Conditions indicate that 12.2 percent of current drinkers ages 18 and older in the United States began drinking at age 15 or younger (AEDS 2004).
 Results from the Monitoring the Future survey in 2010 (Johnston et al. 2011) indicate that 29.3 percent of eighth graders (13- to 14-year-olds) reported past-year use of alcohol (i.e., beyond a few sips).
 Also, using data from the National Survey on Drug Use and Health in 2009, Chen and colleagues (2011) found the median age of initiation of alcohol use among 12- to 20-year-olds to be 14.

 Individuals familiar with survey reports and other scientific literature often are accustomed to the presentation of significance tests, or confidence intervals, on any data comparisons or trends.
 However, because data presented in this report are based on total actual sales and/or shipments, no measures of statistical significance are provided.
-Nonetheless, it is important to note that these data are still only estimates and may be subject to reporting error and random fluctuation over time.
+Nonetheless, it is important to note that these data are still only estimates and may be subject to reporting error.

 Alcohol Epidemiologic Data System (AEDS).
 Unpublished data from the 2001–2002 National Epidemiologic Survey on Alcohol and Related Conditions, National Institute on Alcohol Abuse and Alcoholism, 2004.